-What Has Changed For Stormwater Management Facilities?
+What Changed for Stormwater Management?

 On July 12, 2023, the Environmental Protection Agency (EPA) issued a final rule that clarified that urban areas are ‘locations with 50,000 or more people’.
 This clarification has implications for what can be classified as a small municipal separate storm system (MS4), meaning that stormwater management facilities may now be required to implement stricter guidelines, including bioretention facilities.